unisi-tech/unisi/docs/unisi-programming-spec.md

 - supports `ids`, `filter`, `search`, linking
-- safe to declare at plain module level (e.g. a `data_model.py` imported by both a screen and plain backend code such as an HTTP handler), not only inside a screen's own compilation — construction no longer depends on a `User` already existing (see §9)
+- safe to declare at plain module level (e.g. a `data_model.py` imported by both a screen and plain backend code such as an HTTP handler), not only inside a screen's own compilation — construction does not depend on a `User` already existing (see §9)
 - restart-safe: redeclaring the same `fields`/`link=` against an existing database does not re-trigger Schema Evolution just because the FK